abbasmashaddy72/abbasmashaddy72.github.io/_posts/2024-10-03-dynamic-column-positioning.md

 ### 2. **ColumnPosition Model**

-The `ColumnPosition` model is used to store and retrieve the column order preferences for each user and table.
-Each entry includes the user ID, the table name (to distinguish between different resources or tables), and a JSON object storing the positions of columns.
+The `ColumnPosition` model is used to store and retrieve the user's customized column positions.
+The `positions` column stores the column order as a JSON object.

-#### Code:

 ```php
 namespace App\Models;